-The holding was offered last April by Lotus Property Fund and Hong Kong based Euro Properties, shortly after approval was granted for a residential redevelopment with 460 dwellings (artist’s impression, top).
+The holding was offered last April by Lotus Property Fund and Hong Kong based Euro Properties shortly after approval was granted for a redevelopment with 460 dwellings (artist’s impression, top).

-At the time, the 24 Artarmon Road asset was estimated to be worth about $200 million.
+At the time, 24 Artarmon Road was estimated to be worth about $200 million.

-Instead Mirvac is outlaying $249 million in the pocket – also announcing today that it bought the neighbouring TX Australia transmission property (shown in picture, below).
+Instead Mirvac is outlaying $249m in the pocket – adding the neighbouring TX Australia transmission tower.

-Coincidentally Mirvac developed the Castle Vale project more than 40 years ago at 2 Artarmon Road, next door to the Nine studio.
+Coincidentally Mirvac developed the Castle Vale project more than 40 years ago at 2 Artarmon Rd, next door.

 Mirvac readies site for development

-Nine sold its outgoing property to Lotus and Euro in 2015 for $147 million.
+The media group sold the outgoing property to Lotus and Euro for $147m in 2015.

-Mirvac said that, subject to approvals, it intends to demolish the TX transmission tower and repurpose the land.
+Mirvac said, subject to approvals, it intends to raze the TX transmission tower.

 Happy buyer and seller

-Mirvac head of residential, Stuart Penklis, said the Willoughby site represents a rare opportunity to acquire a large scale, masterplan-approved landholding in a highly sought-after location.
+Mirvac head of residential, Stuart Penklis, said the Willoughby site is a large scale, masterplan-approved holding in a highly sought-after location.

-“Close to all the rich amenity and social infrastructure of Sydney’s lower north shore, and offering direct access to the Sydney CBD, the site has the exciting potential to offer our customers all of the convenience of this desirable location with the high-quality built form outcomes that Mirvac is well recognised for.
+“Close to all the rich amenity and social infrastructure of Sydney’s lower north shore, and offering direct access to the Sydney CBD, the site has the exciting potential to offer our customers all of the convenience of this desirable location with the high-quality built form outcomes that Mirvac is well recognised for,” the executive said.

-“The site was first occupied by the Nine Network in the 1950’s and has played a significant role in shaping Australian culture for more than 60 years.
+“The site was first occupied by the Nine Network in the 1950’s and has played a significant role in shaping Australian culture for more than 60 years,” he added.

 “Our vision is to celebrate this unique history and set a new benchmark in design excellence and integrated community living to create a legacy that can be enjoyed by all.